W3 Company - Operational Timeline

 Horseshoe: 1625H at YS598606 1Pl sighted x3 VC dressed in black with weapons and packs moving south, there was no engagement.

-Horseshoe: at 1930H the Horseshoe CP queried the 1ATF CP as to why the church at YS489651 had been occupied during the previous nights.
+Horseshoe: A near tragedy - at 1930H the Horseshoe CP queried the 1ATF CP as to why the church at YS489651 had been occupied during the previous nights.
 BARIA LO responded at 2330H that the church was Roman Catholic and had a special dispensation to remain open at night during Easter [in 1970 Easter was 27 March Good Friday and 29 March Easter Sunday].
 The next morning the District Chief from DAT DO stated he knew nothing about any clearance to use the church at night.
 At midnight 28 Mar artillery fire was directed at further lights at the church.
 A Horseshoe patrol went out early 29 Mar and reported no damage other than ‘a few hunks off the church’ [nearest round landed within 10 metres] and that there was normal activity around the area [no further comment in logs concerning lights at night near the church].

 28 Mar